Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Don't worry.

-They're gonna be no kids tonight.
+They're going to be no kids tonight.

-Wait, no, but you guys are okay with that.
+Wait, no, but you guys are okay with that?

 I feel like that usually wouldn't be okay.